 Though the vein is typically in the arm or hand, it can be done in other places, if necessary, especially if conditions like severe dehydration or blood loss have made the veins harder to find.
 For example, babies often receive transfusions through veins in their foot or scalp.

 Children who need many transfusions may require a central line (a tube inserted into a larger vein in the chest) or a PICC line (a longer tube inserted through a vein near the bend of the elbow).
 These lines allow easy access and also spare smaller veins the damage that can come from repeated punctures.

 Most kids don't need any special medicines before or during a blood transfusion.
 However, if your child had a mild reaction during a previous transfusion, the doctor might give your child some medicine just before the procedure, either by mouth or through the IV.

 Two nurses will read to each other the names and identification numbers on your child's armband and on the blood that came from the blood bank.
 The transfusion won't begin unless there is a match.

 The blood bag is hung upside down from an IV pump that controls the speed of the flow.

 The nurse will measure your child's blood pressure, body temperature, and pulse several times throughout the procedure.
 Your child also will be watched closely for any signs of an allergic or other type of reaction, including rash, fever, headache, or swelling.

-After a transfusion, if your child is going home, the tiny plastic tube is removed from the vein and a bandage is placed over the area.
+After the transfusion, if your child is going home, the tiny plastic tube is removed from the vein and a bandage is placed over the area.
 The site may be slightly sore or tingly for a little while.
-Medication may be given for any mild side effects, such as fever or headache.
+Medicine may be given for any mild side effects, such as fever or headache.
 If your child is having surgery or is in the hospital, the IV line will stay in place.